ethan-25/shot-clock/README.md

-# shotchart-visualizer
+# Shot Clock
-A program that displays the various locations and amount of times an NBA player has taken a shot in the half court.
+A Django-based web app that displays player statistics of a chosen NBA player